Cyborg-chainlink-hackathon/ChainLink-DON-Secrets/README.md

 This project utilizes Chainlink Decentralized Oracle Networks (DON) to securely manage sensitive data.
 A critical element of this security is the storage of the STATIC_URL within the DON network.
 By keeping the STATIC_URL—which serves as a backend server for decrypting IPFS data—securely within the DON, the project significantly mitigates the risk of network attacks.
 This approach ensures that the STATIC_URL remains hidden from potential attackers, maintaining the integrity and confidentiality of the decryption process.

+Furthermore, the project leverages both the IPFS gateway and Sepolia testnet gateway of QuickNode to enhance robust security and reliability in data handling.
+These gateways ensure efficient and secure storage and retrieval of data, reinforcing the overall security architecture of the project.

 ## Installation